JeanArkantos/Frontend_Mentor_Project/01 - Testimonials grid section/README.md

 # Testimonials grid section

 This project was made to improve my knowledge with CSS Grid.
+[Link to the online repository on Vercel](https://frontend-mentor-project-tau.vercel.app)

 It was made with the help of a video from [Traversy Media](https://www.youtube.com/watch?v=0xMQfnTU6oo), despite that, I made some solutions different from the one presented in the video, like a @media for 1050px resolution.